garethr/garethr-kubernetes/README.md

 ### Types

-The following are some of the types avaiable in the module.
+The following are some of the types available in the module.
 For a full list use `puppet resource --types | grep kubernetes`.

 * kubernetes_pod